 US Mail is picked up at the local post office in Eagle River, Monday through Saturday, and is typically distributed to campers at Rest Hour (after lunch).
 Mailing times can be slightly longer to/from our location in northern Wisconsin.
 We encourage all campers to write home at least three times per week, in the spirit and camp tradition of good communication!
 Sometimes, no news is good news.
 However, if you have any concerns, please contact a Leadership Team member anytime.

 Eagle River, WI 54521

-If your camper needs replacement eyeglasses, retainers, or other essential items, please contact the camp office to make arrangements so that these packages are not returned.
+If your camper needs replacement eyeglasses, retainers, or other essential items, please contact a Leadership Team member to make arrangements so these packages are not accidentally returned.